987123879113/ddrmini/README.md

 # DDR mini classic hacking guide

-**Warning**: This CAN brick your device if you're unlucky or not careful.
+**WARNING**: This CAN brick your device if you're unlucky or not careful.
 Modify at your own risk.

 What this guide covers: how to dump and write to the eMMC connected to an Allwinner A527 chip, how to make custom updates that work with the existing update system, and how to modify the system to use a USB drive to play game data instead of writing changes to the eMMC.